lllyasviel/style2paints/V5_preview/README.md

 A: The 'inner' reference is a generated reference that is *almost aligned* with the line drawing.
 It will be used by the model in a different way than 'outside' references, which, in most cases, have arbitrary shapes.
 In most cases, you will not even see the 'inner' references (style2paints V3/V4 already use many techniques that are similar to inner references).
 You will still be able to provide outside references just like previous versions.

+This inner-reference-based legendary coloring part is a relatively easy component from a technical perspective.
+We will put this part in higher priority after seeing great feedbacks of all of you.

+We spent most time and efforts in controlling diffusion models using sketches and seems to have underestimated the importance of this part (after seeing many artist feedbacks).
+Our next step will be finishing this part first.

 # Citation

 If you want to mention us: